conan-io/conan-io.github.io/_posts/2019-07-16-Integrate-build-system-in-Conan.markdown

 But that would only work if we have the Waf build tool in our path and we don't know if our consumers are going to have it installed.
 We can solve this problem creating a Conan *installer package*.

-### Creating a package to install the build-system
+### Creating a package to install the build system

-As we said, Waf is a build-system written in Python so to use it we will need to download the Python script from the [Waf repository](https://gitlab.com/ita1024/waf/).
+As we said, Waf is a build system written in Python so to use it we will need to download the Python script from the [Waf repository](https://gitlab.com/ita1024/waf/).
 We can create a Conan package that downloads the tool and makes it available to perform our build.
 This would be the structure of the ``conanfile.py`` for our installer: